-- > Observing another individual's nudity or sexual activity or allowing another to observe consensual sexual activity without the knowledge and consent of all parties involved; - Non-consensual streaming of images, photography, video, or audio recording of sexual activity or nudity, or distribution of such without the knowledge and consent of all parties involved; - Prostituting another individual; - > Exposing another's genitals in non-consensual circumstances; - Knowingly exposing another individual to a sexually transmitted disease or virus without that individual's knowledge; and - > Inducing incapacitation for the purpose of making another person vulnerable to nonconsensual sexual activity. - G. Indecent Exposure: A person commits an act of indecent exposure if that person exposes their genitals in any public place or in any place where there are other persons present under circumstances in which one knows or should know that this conduct is likely to offend, affront, or alarm.
+- > Observing another individual's nudity or sexual activity or allowing another to observe consensual sexual activity without the knowledge and consent of all parties involved. - Non-consensual streaming of images, photography, video, or audio of sexual activity or nudity, or distribution of such without the knowledge and consent of all parties involved; - > Prostituting another individual. - > Exposing another's genitals in non-consensual circumstances. - Knowingly exposing another individual to a sexually transmitted disease or virus without that individual's knowledge. - Inducing incapacitation for the purpose of making another person vulnerable to nonconsensual sexual activity. - G. Indecent Exposure: A person commits an act of indecent exposure if that person exposes their genitals in any public place or in any place where there are other persons present under circumstances in which one knows or should know that this conduct is likely to offend, affront, or alarm.

-- H. Bullying and Intimidation: Bullying includes any intentional electronic, written, verbal, or physical act or a series of acts of physical, social, or emotional domination that cause physical or emotional harm that is sex or gender-based to another student or group of students.
-Bullying conduct may not only cause a negative effect on individuals targeted but also others who observe the conduct.
+- H. Bullying and Intimidation: Bullying includes any intentional electronic, written, verbal, or physical act or a series of acts of physical, social, or emotional domination that cause physical or emotional harm that is sex- or gender-based to another student or group of students.
+Bullying conduct may not only have a negative effect on individuals targeted but also on others who observe the conduct.
 Bullying conduct is severe, persistent, or pervasive and has the effect of doing any of the following: - 1.
-Substantially interfering with a community member's education, employment, or full enjoyment of the College; - 2.
-Creating a threatening or intimidating environment; or - 3.
+Substantially interfering with a community member's education, employment, or full enjoyment of the College. - 2.
+Creating a threatening or intimidating environment. - 3.
 Substantially disrupting the orderly operation of the College.

 Note: Bullying is prohibited, and participating in such acts will result in disciplinary action.

-Intimidation is any verbal, written, or electronic threats of violence or other threatening behavior directed toward another person or group that reasonably leads the person(s) in the group to fear for their physical well-being.
+Intimidation is any verbal, written, or electronic threat of violence or other threatening behavior directed toward another person or group that reasonably leads the person or the group to fear for their physical well-being.
 Intimidation is prohibited and participating in such acts will result in disciplinary action.

-Anyone who attempts to use bullying or intimidation to retaliate against someone who reports an incident, brings a complaint, or participates in an investigation in an attempt to influence the student conduct process will stee in violation of retaliation as described in this Policy and will be subject to disciplinary action.
+Note: Anyone who attempts to use bullying or intimidation to retaliate against someone who reports an incident, brings a complaint, or participates in an investigation in an attempt to influence the student conduct process will be in violation of retaliation as described in this policy and will be subject to disciplinary action.

-When acts of bullying and intimidation occur in the context of intimate-partner violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Students or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Staff and Faculty or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Staff and Faculty.
+When acts of bullying and intimidation occur in the context of intimate-partner violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints Against Students or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Resolution of Title IX Complaints; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints Against Students; or Procedures for Resolution of College-Defined Sexual Misconduct Complaints Against Staff and Faculty or Procedures for Resolution of College-Defined Sexual Misconduct Complaints Against Staff and Faculty or Procedures for Resolution of College-Defined Sexual Misconduct Complaints Against Staff and Faculty.